"The owners should be congratulated for their attention to guest comfort"

 The West Dorset area has been described by the Daily Telegraph as a "Foodies' Paradise" .
 TV personality Hugh Fearnley Whittingstall's "River Cottage restaurant is only a few miles away in Axmister.
 In Beaminster itself we have the now famous Brasserie at the Bridge House Hotel

 Dorset is a heaven for garden lovers and walkers.
-Being close to the Somerset and Devon borders, À Côté, in Beaminster town is an ideal place to stay for aficionado to attend the numerous art and music festivals in the area.
+Being close to the Somerset and Devon borders, À Côté, in Beaminster town is an ideal place to stay for aficionado to attend the numerous art, music and food festivals in the area.

 It is only a few miles from West Bay, the Jurassic coast and a short drive from Golden Cap, the highest cliff in Dorset.

 Spend the morning at the grand Elizabethan Mapperton House with its spectacular layered gardens, where "Far from the Madding Crowd" was filmed, and in the afternoon take a stroll around Forde Abbey and its splendid gardens.

 From there you can explore the coast, starting at Lyme Regis with its famous Cobb, south facing beaches and narrow bustling streets.

 Visit the Market town of Charmouth which boasts the finest fossil beach in Europe or go to the peaceful fishing village of Beer.

 Stroll along Chesil Beach and visit the Swannery or the tropical gardens of Abbotsburry.